PSRCode/tracecompass-rcptt-test/README.md

 Tests based on dynamic traces require that tests do not know anything about the trace content.

-Still trace place holder need to be present under data to provide a fully running project.
+Trace place holder for dynamic traces need to be present under data to provide a fully running project.

 Tests based on static traces can test things related to the trace content.